shuv1824/identicon-generator/README.md

 # Identicon

-Small Elixir program that generates and stores identicons.
+Small Elixir program that generates and stores identicons based on a string.

 ## Installation